 Beginning players under the age of 7 will start in our ‘Bunny’ program – a learn-to-skate program that moves on to teaching basic ringette skills as the players develop.
 The Bunnies are on the ice once a week for an hour, generally at the same time each week.
 Bunnies don’t play official games but may participate in scrimmages with Bunnies from other associations during the season as their skills develop.

-7-year-olds may start at the Bunny level or the U8 Novice level depending on their skating ability and experience.
-8 and 9-year-olds will also start at the U9 Novice or U10 Novice level and 10 and 11-year-olds at the U12 Petite level.
+7-year-olds may start at the Bunny level or the U8 level depending on their skating ability and experience.
+8 and 9-year-olds will start at the U9 or U10 level and 10 and 11-year-olds at the U12 level.

 West Ottawa’s ‘home’ arenas are in Richmond, Stittsville, Kanata, Carp and Kinburn, while ‘away’ games may take place anywhere from Nepean to Orleans to Gatineau as we are part of the National Capital Region Ringette League ( NCRRL).
 All teams make the NCRRL playoffs, which take place during the second half of March.